ceciliaconsta3/2018/Korean.md

 ### Notes
-The following is the index for the Korean From Zero 1 text, not including additional appendix items, to serve as a solid guide to intermediate level proficiency and/or TOPIK 2 preparation.
+The following is the index for the Korean From Zero 1 text, not including additional appendix items, to serve as a solid guide to beginner/intermediate level proficiency and/or TOPIK 1 preparation.

 ### Content
 - [ ] Lesson A : Simple Hangul